Interface Advanced¶

 d().scroll_from_right_to_left(step)

-# Same description as for fling above.
+# Same as the fling description above.

 d().scroll_from_top_to_bottom_to_end(max_swipes, step)